ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 and/or in specific deployment scenarios.

 - In general, Message Signatures provide greater flexibility compared to the DPoP-inspired approach.
-The draft (and subsequent implementations) can decide whether specific aspects of message signing, such as coverage of particular fields, should be mandatory or optional.
+Future versions of this draft (and subsequent implementations) can decide whether specific aspects of message signing, such as coverage of particular fields, should be mandatory or optional.
 Covering more fields will constrain the proof so it cannot be easily reused in another context, which is often a security improvement.
 The DPoP inspired approach could